epn-vespa/tutorials/cassini-titan-flyby/README.md

 ## Next step

 The table is loaded by TopCat, and visible in the Table List after a few seconds.
+Open the plane plotting window to display the contents of the table.

 ![12](https://github.com/epn-vespa/tutorials/blob/master/cassini-titan-flyby/img/topcatView.png)
 ## References